rkt/rkt/CONTRIBUTING.md

 In most cases one can reuse the commit title as the PR title and the commit messages as the PR description for the PR.

-If your PR includes more commits spanning mulitple subsystems one should change the PR title and the first paragraph of the PR description to reflect a summary of all changes involved.
+If your PR includes more commits spanning multiple subsystems one should change the PR title and the first paragraph of the PR description to reflect a summary of all changes involved.

 A large PR must be split into multiple commits, each with clear commit messages.